 The damage is cumulative over time and so must be treated with moisturizers and anti-aging coolants to ensure your skin recovers as much as possible.

-Failure to catch the effects in time results in long-term damage to the skin, dryness and a severe risk of skin cancer.
+Failure to catch the effects in time can result in long-term damage to the skin, dryness and a severe risk of skin cancer.

 D. Extra Steps To Alleviate And Treat Dry Skin